accessible-ui/radio/README.md

 ### `<Mark>`

-A convenient component for conditionally adding class names and styles when the component is checked/unchecked.
+A convenient component for conditionally adding class names and styles when the `<Radio>` component is checked/unchecked.
+It must be a child of a `<Radio>`.

 #### Props